saleha1wer/Geoguessr-AI/README.md

 # Geo-Guess
-Model to classify image --> region, coordinates
+This repository contains models that are used to classify the region and pinpoint the coordinates of an image, inspired by the game GeoGuessr.

 make_grid.ipynb splits the map into 88 squares (method of splitting from https://nirvan66.github.io/geoguessr.html)